mhdirkse/codegen/README.md

 Maven plugin that generates classes from given interfaces and Velocity templates.
 The actual plugin is in sub-project codegenPlugin.
 To use the plugin, add it to the `<build><plugins>` section of your pom.xml.
 You need to write a small Java class that tells the Codegen plugin what Java interfaces to use as source data, what output classes to generate and what Velocity templates to use.
 This is the Codegen program.
 The codegenTest sub-project does an integration test of the Codegen plugin.
 Please see this code to learn how to use the plugin.

 Here is a quick list of the capabilities of codegenPlugin:
-1. Generate Java classes based on Velocity templates that are populated using your own Java program, yo Codegen program.
+1. Generate Java classes based on Velocity templates that are populated using your own Java program, you Codegen program.
 2. Your Java program defines the data it needs through annotations and public fields.
 Requestable data is:
     + Metadata about classes, in particular the class name and the methods.
     + Metadata about class hierarchies, in particular the list of sub-classes of a given root.